Receiving a manual penalty from Google is not an experience I recommend! A few years ago I managed a site that received one, and it wasn’t nice.

 This combined with other factors enabled Google to reappraise where a page should appear in the search results for a given search phrase.

-Why Didn’t we Receive a Manual Penalty Immediately?
+Why Didn’t we Receive a Manual Penalty from Google Immediately?

 Now… although some sites felt the pinch of these two algorithm changes very soon after there respective launches, the business I worked for didn’t feel any pain at first.